College Board

-The College Board is an American nonprofit organization that was formed in December 1899 as the College Entrance Examination Board (CEEB) to expand access to higher education.
+The College Board, styled as CollegeBoard, is an American not-for-profit organization.
+It was formed in December 1899 as the College Entrance Examination Board (CEEB) to expand access to higher education.
 While the College Board is not an association of colleges, it runs a membership association of institutions, including over 6,000 schools, colleges, universities, and other educational organizations.

 The College Board develops and administers standardized tests and curricula used by K–12 and post-secondary education institutions to promote college-readiness and as part of the college admissions process.
 The College Board is headquartered in New York City.
 David Coleman has been the CEO of the College Board since October 2012.
-He replaced Gaston Caperton, former Governor of West Virginia, who had held this position since 1999.
+He replaced Gaston Caperton, former governor of West Virginia, who had held this position since 1999.
 The current president of the College Board is Jeremy Singer.

 In addition to managing assessments for which it charges fees, the College Board provides resources, tools, and services to students, parents, colleges, and universities in college planning, recruitment and admissions, financial aid, and retention.

 History

-The College Entrance Examination Board (CEEB) was founded at Columbia University on December 22, 1899, by representatives of 12 universities and three high school preparatory academies.
+The College Entrance Examination Board (CEEB) was founded at Columbia University in the City of New York on December 22, 1899, by representatives of 12 universities and three high school preparatory academies in the states of New York and New Jersey.
 These were: